faezezps/Deep-Learning/Facial Key Point Detection/README.md

 And the output is a vector in size of thirty.
 This vector is consists of the coordinates of fifteen points.

 ### ***Model***
 Different models have been implemented.
 The table below corresponds to my best model.
+(Model 29)

 |Layer | Name            | Size         |